 - The expected family contribution (EFC) is based on the tax and financial information reported in the Free Application for Federal Student Aid (FAFSA).

 - The federal EFC is based on a government formula and determines how much federal financial aid your student is eligible to receive.

-- Individual colleges and universities may also use the financial aid information provided to determine how much institutional aid is awarded to your student.
+- Individual colleges and universities may also use the financial aid information provided to determine how much institutional aid is offered to your student.